Volker Redder

 Volker Redder (born 7 June 1959) is a German politician for the FDP and since 2021 a member of the Bundestag, the federal diet.

 Politics

 Redder was born 1959 in the federal city state of Bremen and studied biology and computer science.
 Redder also holds a PhD degree from the University of Bremen in computer science.
 He founded twelve companies.

 Redder was a member of two committees of the Bremian state diet from 2015 to 2021 without being a member of the diet.
-In Bremen some committees are called "Deputationen" and regular citizens can be a member of the them if they are appointed by their respective parliament group.
+In Bremen some committees are called "Deputationen" and regular citizens can be a member of them if they are appointed by their respective parliament group.
 Since 2021 he is member of the Bundestag.